syncfusion-content/winui-docs/winui/Charts/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WinUI Chart | Syncfusion
-description: This section explains the steps required to add the Chart control and binding data in chart control.
-This section covers only basic features needed to get started with Syncfusion chart control.
+description: This section describes about how to add the Chart control into WinUI application and its basic features.
 platform: WinUI
 control: Chart
 documentation: ug